hanifa-khanam/Cpp-DSA-Practice/README.md

 # C++ DSA Learning Journey 🚀

 Hello!
-I'm Hanifa Khanam, a Software Engineering student with a strong interest in mastering Data Structures & Algorithms using C++.
+I'm **Hanifa Khanam**, a BS Software Engineering student with a strong interest in mastering **Data Structures and Algorithms (DSA) using C++**.

-This repository documents my learning journey from programming fundamentals to advanced DSA concepts, including:
+This repository documents my **step-by-step C++ DSA learning journey**, starting from programming fundamentals and progressing toward advanced problem-solving and competitive programming concepts.

+## 📌 Topics Covered
-- C++ programming basics
+- C++ Programming Fundamentals
 - Object-Oriented Programming (OOP)
-- Arrays, Strings & Pointers
+- Arrays, Strings, and Pointers
-- Sorting & Searching Algorithms
+- Sorting and Searching Algorithms
-- Recursion & Backtracking
+- Recursion and Backtracking
-- Linked Lists, Stacks & Queues
+- Linked Lists, Stacks, and Queues
-- Trees & Graphs
+- Trees and Graphs
-- Heaps, Maps, Sets & Tries
+- Heaps, Maps, Sets, and Tries
-- Advanced Algorithms (Greedy, DP, Segment Trees)
+- Advanced Algorithms (Greedy, Dynamic Programming, Segment Trees)
-- Problem Solving for Competitive Programming
+- Problem Solving for Competitive Programming and Interviews

-## Goal
+## 🎯 Goal
-To build strong C++ fundamentals, implement DSA concepts in code, solve real problems, and become internship-ready in competitive programming and software development.
+To build strong **C++ and DSA fundamentals**, implement concepts through clean and efficient code, solve real-world and competitive programming problems, and become **internship-ready for software development roles**.

-## Structure
+## 📂 Repository Structure
-Each folder represents a learning phase with:
+Each folder represents a learning phase and may include:
+- Concept explanations and notes
-- Practice code
+- Practice code implementations
-- Notes & concepts
-- Mini-projects / problem-solving exercises
+- Mini-projects and problem-solving exercises

-## Learning Style
+## 🧠 Learning Approach
-- Step-by-step, from beginner to advanced
+- Structured, step-by-step progression from beginner to advanced
-- Concept-focused & intuitive explanations
+- Strong focus on understanding core concepts
-- Practice-oriented, with small coding exercises
+- Hands-on practice with increasing complexity
-- Problem-solving for interviews and competitive coding
+- Interview-oriented and competitive programming problem solving

-🌱 This repository will grow with my learning journey and real-world projects.
+🌱 This repository will continuously evolve as I learn, practice, and build real-world problem-solving skills in C++.